 When my daughter was born and it came time to start her on solid foods, I dove into research mode.
 I quickly realized how difficult it was to find evidence-based information online and I began amassing everything I could find about infant feeding.
-My husband and I were thrown a curveball when we discovered that my daughter has severe food allergies.
-Upon consulting with other new parents, I realized that there was a need for reliable resources about infant and child nutrition.
+I was thrown a curveball when my daughter had her first severe food allergy reaction.
+Upon consulting with other new parents, I realized that there was a need for reliable resources about infant feeding and introducing food allergens.

 Soon I will be offering online resources that parents can instantly access. found along the way.